 One distance measure which has been commonly used in the past, yet not recognized as a distance, is the total pore volume, or OOIP of the reservoir model.
 Total pore volume is often used in ranking of reservoir models and model selection for uncertainty quantification or history matching.
 Static property-based distances such as this are attractive because they are fast to computer, since there is no flow simulation required.
 However, static-based distance measures can go beyond global properties such as total pore volume or OOIP.

-A static-based distance may be attractive if there are many models, or flow simulation per model is expensive.
+A grid-based distance may be attractive if there are many models, flow simulation per model is expensive, and the modeler wishes to reduce the large set of models by selecting diverse models based upon some static measure (like pore volume or oil volume per block).
 However, if the goal of the sensitivity study or screening is to distinguish models based upon flow response, there is a question about whether a static-based distance is appropriate.
 The answer depends on the study in question and the specifics of the reservoir model and displacement.

 Because most of our studies involve flow simulation, a flow-based distance measure will most likely be an appropriate choice.
 Flow-based distances can account for dynamic properties such as relative permeability curves, phase properties (viscosity, Bo), and phase contacts, in addition to model heterogeneity and barriers to flow.
 However, there may be many models in the ensemble, and flow simulation on each model may be very CPU demanding depending on the reservoir model.
 For this reason, streamline simulation has been used as an effective flow-based distance measure, since it is known to be less CPU-intensive compared to standard flow simulation, and acts as a good proxy for flow simulation using standard simulation techniques (see for example, Scheidt & Caers 2009).

 One extremely rapid flow-based distance measure which employs streamlines is the connectivity-based distance: